 To successfully build a UX Research practice, you need to spend time and energy up front to understand your industry, company, and its products.
 Focus on building relationships—both internally and externally—and educating others about the wide-ranging benefits of UX research.
 Share concrete examples of your past impact and be transparent about your goals, projects, and initiatives moving forward.
 Encourage others to get involved.
 Building your network and your rapport with other disciplines will help you to be more effective in your role.
 You’ll ultimately need to rely on collaborating with other teams to gain research buy-in and achieve shared ownership of product outcomes.

-At ADP, Meghan conducts research across products and platforms.
-She focuses mainly on qualitative research, conducting a wide range of exploratory, concept testing, and usability research.
-She’s involved in ADP’s Come See for Yourself contextual-inquiry program, whose goal is to educate associates on the value of UX research and get them out into the field to talk to real users.
+Meghan is starting the UX Research team at Factual, a startup focusing on location data.
+She’s establishing research standards and processes, benchmarking current products, and leading research efforts across all products.
+Previously, she was a UX Researcher at ADP, where she conducted a wide range of exploratory, concept-testing, and usability research across products and platforms.
+She was involved in ADP’s Come See for Yourself contextual-inquiry program, whose goal is to educate colleagues on the value of UX research and get them out into the field to talk to real users.